How to Improve Your Diet for Optimal Health and Weight

 Overconsumption of carbs and sugar contributed to weight gain, heart disease, and other health conditions.
 Underconsumption of fat also causes health conditions and disease because our bodies need dietary fat to function properly.
 The body uses dietary fat to manufacture hormones and make tissue.
 Dietary fat is essential to your metabolism, brain, bones, and much more.

 There are a few reasons why recommendations of how to improve your diet for weight have failed.
-Again, none of these failures was your fault.
+Again, none of these failures were your fault.
 You were simply given incorrect information about how to improve your diet to lose or maintain your weight.
 Here are a few of the most important ones.

 1. You need to consciously restrict your calories to lose weight.

 Many studies show this is absolutely wrong.
-Your body regulates your calorie intake and output around your setpoint weight.
+Your body regulates your calorie intake and energy usage around your setpoint weight.
 Your setpoint weight is the level of fat your body thinks you should have based upon information from your brain, digestive system, and hormones.
 When the system functions properly, your body will burn more when you eat more.
 This ensures you can never become too fat or too thin.

 But if the hormonal system becomes clogged, the hormones cannot send or receive proper messages.
 Your body doesn’t know how much fat you need, so it gives you more.
 Your setpoint weight goes up, and this is the weight your body will try to maintain no matter how hard you try to lose weight.